BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 ## Install Bliss OS

-{% hint style="info" %}
-If you are looking for a GUI based installer for Windows, we do include one in some of the .ISO's we produce, but we do have our own option for Windows installer documentation that can be found here: [Using The Windows Installer](using-the-windows-installer/using-the-windows-installer.md)
-{% endhint %}

 When booting into the installer, choose "Android-x86 ...
 Installation":

 ![Booting into the uefi installer](../.gitbook/assets/uefi-boot-installer.png)

+### Setting up A New Partition:

+!!(WARNING: This is only needed if you intend to wipe everything from your PC and install Bliss OS only)!!

-Once the installer boots, you will be asked to select the target drive.
-You will need to choose what drive to install it too, this could be a pre-existing install of something, or a new drive, shown will be a new drive. you will need to select "Create/Modify partitions"
+Once booted into the installer to setup your install as a new drive, you will need to select "Create/Modify partitions"

 {% hint style="info" %}
 WARNING THIS WILL DELETE ANY DATA ON THE DRIVE